jhanley634/soft-eng-info/blog/2022-09-06-feature-branches.md

 ## release notes

-For many projects, `git log` offers adequate history, reported at the less granular level of PRs rather than raw WIP commits.
+For many projects, `$ git log` offers adequate history, reported at the level of PRs rather than more granular raw WIP commits.
 If customers have additional documentation needs, then use [SemVer](https://semver.org/),
 [conventional commits](https://simonberner.dev/cctcs),